I'm not a registered dietitian or certified nutritionist so you won't find prescribed meal plans here.

 Frankly, I don't think meal plans (that aren't fully customized, at least) really work anyway.
 Balanced nutrition looks different for everyone so it would be pretty tough to follow a pre-written meal plan.
 If you have severe allergies or other medical concerns that require special nutritional attention, please consult your physician.

 Life is hectic, complicated, messy and crazy and you need to be flexible.
 If you have a family, you've probably gotta feed them too (they may revolt otherwise!).
 Even if you don't have a family you're responsible for feeding, you're eating habits don't exist in a vacuum.
 You eat out, order in, attend parties and events, share meals with friends and family.
-Unless you're a fit pro prepping for a competition, showing up to a restaurant or Aunt Josie's summer picnic with a brown bag in tow is tacky and unnecessary.
+Unless you're a fitness pro prepping for a competition, showing up to a restaurant or Aunt Josie's summer picnic with a brown bag in tow is tacky and unnecessary.

 Click here for tips on eating out and attending parties.